rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

 If the Cloud Backup agent is not installed, proceed with the instructions in this article for your Linux distribution.

-**Note**: Installation of all the Linux backup agents requires a reboot.
-However, updating the agent does not require a reboot.

 ### Install the agent on APT-based systems, such as Ubuntu and Debian

 **Note:** On Tuesday, December 13th, 2016, we released a new set of packages to